-State Rail Assistance was created to provide operating and capital assistance for commuter and intercity rail agencies.
+SRA was created to provide operating and capital assistance for commuter and intercity rail agencies.
 Public Utilities Code 99312.3 does not provide any additional direction beyond subdivision (c) of that section that specifies: The funds made available by this section may be used for operations and capital improvements.
 These guidelines permit projects that cover a full range of transportation planning and mass transportation purposes, with the direction that rail agencies spend these funds in a cost-effective manner to provide operations and capital improvements for the benefit of the public.
 Transportation planning efforts includes, but is not limited to, service development plans, environmental reporting, feasibility studies, alternative analysis, strategic plans, ridership modeling, multi-agency integration efforts, schedule optimization, and long-and short-range transit planning.
-The Allocation Request section of these guidelines, requires reporting of expenditures by category for purpose of SB 1 reporting and accountability; however, primary responsibility is assigned to the recipient rail agencies to maximize public benefit with these funds.
+The Allocation Request section of these guidelines, requires reporting of expenditures for SB 1 reporting and accountability.
 The State role is to confirm operations and capital improvement are likely to be achieved with the proposed projects or expenditure plans submitted, and that proposed expenditures are consistent with the broad definition of mass transportation purposes.

-A companion measure to SB 1 is Assembly Constitutional Amendment 5 (ACA 5), which if approved by voters at the November 2018 general election would amend Article XIXA of the California Constitution to restrict expenditure of these funds to only transportation planning and mass transportation purposes.
-Given that mass transportation service is the core service provided by all of the agencies eligible to receive these funds, the adoption of ACA 5 is not expected to impact the projects approved for State Rail Assistance.
+A companion measure to SB 1 is Assembly Constitutional Amendment 5 (ACA 5) which amended Article XIXA of the California Constitution to restrict expenditure of these funds to only transportation planning and mass transportation purposes.
+Given that mass transportation service is the core service provided by all of the agencies eligible to receive these funds, the adoption of ACA 5 is not expected to impact the projects approved for SRA.
 However, agencies spending SRA funding will be expected to comply with all statutory and constitutional requirements whether specifically addressed in the SRA guidelines or not.